prateekbhaisora/HoneyBadger-v2.0/README.md

 #### Ethereum Virtual Machine (EVM) using geth-tools

-1. Download the appropriate geth-tools binary for your system from [here](https://geth.ethereum.org/downloads) and extract its contents.
+1. Download the appropriate geth-tools tar file for your system from [here](https://geth.ethereum.org/downloads) and extract its contents.

 2. Move all the geth-tools binaries to your system path and verify installation as: